Canadian Council on Learning: History

 In late 2002, the Government of Canada proposed the creation of an institution that would "work with Canadians, provinces, sector councils, labour organizations and learning institutions to create the skills and learning architecture that Canada needs," including "building our knowledge and reporting to Canadians about what is working and what is not".
 In November 2002, at the National Summit of Innovation in Toronto, educational leaders from across Canada identified "lifelong learning" as a priority for Canada.
 It was then that CCL was announced as the "Canadian Learning Institute" (then changed to "Canadian Council on Learning")—an organization with the objective of linking all facets of lifelong learning to be funded by the Government of Canada.

 Functions

 CCL reports frequently on the position and progress of learning in Canada.
 CCL provides advice on what is presently working and what areas need improvement.
 CCL provides evidence-informed information that allows Canadians to make knowledgeable decisions about learning of all kinds.

-Reports and research material
+Research material

 CCL produces a wide variety of material to aid researchers and policy-makers working in the realm of Canadian education.